matityaho/BackendRecipesWeb/README.md

 # Assignment 3- Backend Recipes

-Server side of recipes website
+Server side of recipes website, in charge of the business logic of the application, manage the DB and communication to external API.

-Using Node js
+Using NODE.JS + EXPRESS.JS, AZURE SQL Database.

 ## Routers